grafana/grafana/docs/sources/panels/visualizations/time-series/create-line-graphs.md

 ### Fill below example

-This graph shows three series.
+This graph shows three series: Min, Max, and Value.
 The Min and Max series have **Line width** set to 0.
-Max has a **Fill below to** override set to Value, which fills the area between Max and Value.
-Value has a **Fill below to** override set to Min, which fills the area between Value and Min.
+Max has a **Fill below to** override set to Min, which fills the area between Max and Min with the Max line color.

 ![Fill below example](/img/docs/time-series-panel/fill-below-to-7-4.png)